-- Monitors, coordinates and provides support for all assessment processes for academic and non-academic units. - Analyses assessment data and reviews assessment reports. - Prepares the overall action plan based on recommendations from Colleges, administrative and support units. - Communicates assessment results to Chancellor's Office. - Monitors the implementation of recommendations and remedial actions. - Communicates actions taken as a result of the assessment to all stakeholders (CAA and USTF students). - Ensures "closing the loop" for all academic and non-academic units. - Prepares Annual strategic plan monitoring report (USTF Annual Institutional Effectiveness Report).
+- Monitors, coordinates, and provides support for all assessment processes for academic and non-academic units. - Analyses assessment data and reviews assessment reports. - Prepares the overall action plan based on recommendations from colleges, administrative and support units. - Communicates assessment results to Chancellor's Office. - Monitors the implementation of recommendations and remedial actions. - Communicates actions taken based on the assessment to all stakeholders (CAA and USTF students). - Ensures "closing the loop" for all academic and non-academic units. - Prepares Annual strategic plan monitoring report (USTF Annual Institutional Effectiveness Report).